pandalilly/stake-pool-school-handbook/stake-pool-guide/system-setup/aws.md

 ![](../../.gitbook/assets/volume_actions.png)

-* In the _Modify Volume_ diaglog, select a size of 24 and click _Modify_, then confirm in the next dialog.
+* In the _Modify Volume_ dialog, select a size of 24 and click _Modify_, then confirm in the next dialog.

 ![](../../.gitbook/assets/modify_volume.png)